-Consumers with high credit scores have cut spending and paid down debt while consumers with lower credit scores are experiencing economic difficulties such as foreclosures or loss of employment.
+Consumers with higher credit scores have cut spending and paid down debt while consumers with lower credit scores are experiencing economic difficulties such as loss of employment.

 1. Stay ahead of your credit reports.